 Let’s start with the social commerce definition:

 Social commerce is simply the process of promoting and selling products on social media platforms.
 Social platforms such as Facebook, Instagram, TikTok, etc. offer a social shopping experience to users.
-So all the process of discovering a product and purchasing it happens right there…on the social platforms.
+So all the process of discovering a product and purchasing it happens right there…on social platforms.

-One of the most significant benefits of social commerce is that users are not only able to view a brand’s content to then visit their website.
+One of the most significant benefits of social retail is that users are not only able to view a brand’s content to then visit their website.
 With social shopping, users can research brands, discover products and purchase them without exiting the social media app.

 For example, a person is scrolling the feed, sees a nice dress, clicks on “shop now” and completes the order without leaving the app.
 And then she continues scrolling the feed, putting likes to the posts of her friends and favorite influences.
 Awesome!
 Those are such possibilities!